supabase-community/copycat/README.md

 // => [ 'Raeko', 'Vame' ]
 ### `copycat.setSalt(string)`

-<a name="set-salt"></a>Uses the given `string` value as salt when copycat hashes input values.
+<a name="set-salt"></a>Uses the given `string` value as salt when Copycat hashes input values.
 Helpful for changing the generated results.

 ```js
 copycat.fullName('foo')